Sparsity-driven weighted ensemble classifier: Sparsity-driven weighted ensemble classifier

 where

 In this equation, $\epsilon$ is a small positive constant.
 We also introduce a new constant $\hat{w}$ as a proxy for $w$.
-Therefore, $ S_s = (|H_s\hat{w}|+\epsilon)^{-1}$ is also a constant.
-However, this sgn approximation is only accurate around introduced constant $\hat{w}$.
-Therefore, the approximated cost function needs to be solved iteratively.
-Additionally, \textit{max} function is approximated with log-sum-exp \cite{Boyd2004Convex} as following:
+Therefore, $ S_s = (|H_s \hat{w}|+\epsilon)^{-1}$ is also a constant.
+However, this \textit{sgn} approximation is only accurate around introduced \textit{constant $\hat{w}$}.
+Therefore, the approximated cost function needs to be solved around $\hat{w}$.
+Additionally, \textit{max} function is approximated with \textit{log-sum-exp} \cite{Boyd2004Convex} as follows:

-Accuracy of log-sum-exp approximation becomes better as $\gamma$, a positive constant, increases.
-Double precision floating point can represent values up to $10^{308}$ in magnitude \cite{1985IEEE}.
+Accuracy of \textit{log-sum-exp} approximation becomes better as $\gamma$, a positive constant, increases.
+In double-precision floating-point format \cite{1985IEEE}, values up to $10^{308}$ in magnitude can be represented.
 This means that $\gamma|w_r|$ should be less than $710$ where $exp(709) \approx 10^{308}$, otherwise exponential function will produce infinity ($\infty$).
-At $w_r=0$, there is no danger of numerical overflow in exponential terms of log-sum-exp approximation; thus, large $\gamma$ values can be used.
-But as $|w_r|$ gets larger, there is danger of numerical overflow in exponential terms of log-sum-exp approximation since $e^{\gamma|w_r|}$ may be out of double precision floating point limits.
+At $w_r=0$, there is no danger of numerical overflow in exponential terms of a \textit{log-sum-exp} approximation; thus, large $\gamma$ values can be used.
+But as $|w_r|$ gets larger, there is a danger of numerical overflow in exponential terms of \textit{log-sum-exp} approximation, since $e^{\gamma|w_r|}$ may be out of double precision floating point upper limit.